Inflectra/spira-documentation/docs/Build-Server-Integration/Jenkins--Hudson.md

 ![](img/Jenkins__Hudson_8.png)

-Enter in the **URL** you use to access your instance of SpiraPlan, together with a valid **username** and **password**.
-Once you have entered the values, click on the \[Test Connection\] button to verify that Jenkins can connect to SpiraPlan successfully.
+Enter in the **URL** you use to access your instance of SpiraPlan, together with a valid **username** and **RSS key**.
+You can find or generate the RSS Key from your user profile page inside Spira - read how to do so [here](http://spiradoc.inflectra.com/HowTo-Guides/Users-profile-management/#how-to-get-or-make-your-rss-token-or-api-key).
+Make sure to include the curly braces - {ExampleRSS} - Once you have entered the values, click on the \[Test Connection\] button to verify that Jenkins can connect to SpiraPlan successfully.
 Once it has connected successfully, click the \[Save\] button at the bottom of the screen to save your connection settings.

 ## Configuring a Jenkins Job